Explore your Hyperscaler data with SAP Business Data Cloud

 Federation

-- When data from external hyperscaler sources needs to be harmonized with SAP data sources in real-time to help derive richer insights for Analytics applications, then the data federation architecture is used.
+- When data from external hyperscaler sources needs to be harmonized with SAP data sources in real-time at the SAP Datasphere layer (as opposed to leveraging the Object Store based secure, centrally-governed Delta Sharing integration mentioned earlier) , then the data federation integration at SAP Datasphere is used.

 - Data from sources are virtually accessed via remote tables in SAP Datasphere.